pikvm/pikvm/docs/first_steps.md

     WIFI_PASSWD="p@s$$w0rd"
     ```

-    !!! warning
-         FIRSTBOOT will erase the msd partition, if used afterwords as a means of switching wifi networks, do not include this option.
-Instead, use different supplicant files for each wifi SSID, mv files to the supplicant dir as needed and reboot.

     There is a possibility that, in countries that support CH13, the device will not connect.
     You will need to configure your router to disable channels 12-14 or disable Auto scan mode so it will connect.

     Save, unmount and follow the next step.

-    !!! warning
-        `pikvm.txt` will be removed once its been used.
-You will need to recreate it again if you did not provide the correct info

 **Power up the device.**

 !!! warning "Do not turn off the device until it's fully booted for the first time"